5 minute read

 The lesson here is that a static website, meaning one that is not regularly updated, is a website no one finds.

 How do you keep your website updated?
-This is where a tool like Yext comes in handy.
+This is where a tool like Yext (mentioned above) comes in handy.

 Equally important as your Name, Address & Phone Number (NAP) is your menu.
 This, too, needs to be an accurate updated reflection of what you are offering, particularly if you have a revolving set of weekly specials.
-Nothing frustrates a customer more than trying to order something only to discover that it isn’t available or shouldn’t even be on the menu anymore.
+Nothing frustrates a customer more than trying to order something only to discover that it isn’t available anymore or it costs 30% more than listed.

-You might want to offer the option to download your menu.
+You might want to offer the option to download your to-go menu.
 While it might seem that everyone does everything online, if your customers tend to skew towards an older demographic, this could be a good tactic.
-If the customer who likes to have a physical menu at hand doesn’t have yours, they are less likely to be a regular customer.
+If the customer who likes to have a physical menu at hand, such as a corporate office manager, doesn’t have yours, they are less likely to be a regular customer.

 Online ordering is a convenient option, one that grew considerably during the pandemic.
 Even if you offer primarily an in-dining experience, convenient takeout ordering is still a potentially profitable side.
 You don’t necessarily need to develop your own online ordering plugin for your restaurant website.
 There are a variety of platforms available.
 Examples include GrubHub and UberEats.

 Nothing sells a restaurant better than good reviews.
-For the smartphone generation, looking up restaurant reviews on Yelp or Birdeye and similar services is often the primary way to decide where to eat.
+For the smartphone generation, looking up restaurant reviews on Google, Yelp, TripAdvisor, or similar services is often the primary way to decide where to eat.

-There are two ways to use social media to promote your restaurant business.
+There are two ways to use social media to market your restaurant business.
 One is to pay for ads that drive search traffic to your restaurant website.
 PPC ads are “paid per click,” so you pay only for when someone actually clicks on the ad.
-Because someone clicks on the ad is no guarantee you’ll find a paying customer, though it certainly increases the odds.
+Because someone clicks on the ad are no guarantee you’ll find a paying customer, though it certainly increases the odds.

 Paid ads promote your business online and increase search traffic.
 Paid ads are also a way to offer coupons and advertise special events, such as holiday menus.